 You cannot use the online renewal if your vehicle requires a smog check and you can't have it completed in Nevada.
-You should renew by mail.
-If you did not receive a renewal notice, please contact us with your license plate number and current address for fees and instructions.
+Please contact us with your license plate number and current address for fees and instructions.

 If you are currently in an area where emissions testing is required, you must have a test completed.
-Submit the completed test with the other documents listed in Mail/Fax.
-You may mail or fax your renewal.
+Submit the completed test with the other documents listed.

-If you are currently in an area where emissions testing is not required, you may complete an Emission Control Exemption Application (EC-8) and mail this with the other documents listed above.
-You must mail the EC-8 and other documents.
+If you are currently in an area where emissions testing is not required, you may complete an Emission Control Exemption Application (EC-8) and submit this with the other documents listed above.
 You must have the car tested upon your return to Nevada.

-Violations of these rules are criminal offenses and you may also be subject to an administrative fine from the DMV.
+Violations of emissions testing laws are criminal offenses and you may also be subject to an administrative fine from the DMV.

 You may wish to consider an early renewal to change your expiration date.
 A college student, for example, may renew in August before leaving Nevada for the year.
 Those who travel during the summer could renew in the spring.
 Early renewals must be done in person at a DMV office.
 Credit will be given for the unused portion of the current registration.